Data Synchronization

 juicefs sync

-is a powerful data migration tool, which can copy data across all supported storages including object storage, JuiceFS itself, and local file systems, you can freely copy data between any of these systems.
-In addition, it supports remote directories through SSH, HDFS, WebDAV, etc. while providing advanced features such as incremental synchronization, and pattern matching (like rsync), and distributed syncing.
+is a powerful data synchronization tool that can copy data across all supported storage systems, including object storage, JuiceFS, and local file systems.
+You can freely copy data between any of these systems.
+It also supports syncing remote directories accessed via SSH, HDFS, and WebDAV.
+Advanced features include incremental synchronization, pattern matching (like rsync), and distributed syncing.

 juicefs sync